Chair, Te Hau Toka Group

 Bachelor of Science; Bachelor of Arts; Post Graduate Diploma in Public Health; Project Management (PRINCE2) – Foundation and Practitioner Levels; Managing Successful Programmes (MSP) – Foundation Level; Management of Portfolios (MoP) – Foundation Level

-Chris is the Programme Manager for Time for Change – Te Hurihanga, a focused, year-long Southern DHB-led programme to address health, equity, location, social and systemic issues, and put people at the centre of care.
+Chris is the Programme Manager for Time for Change – Te Hurihanga, a focused, year-long Te Whatu Ora Southern-led programme to address health, equity, location, social and systemic issues, and put people at the centre of care.
 The programme aims to improve access to quality care for all and is a significant step forward in creating a people-focused, equitable, high quality, integrated mental health system with contemporary models of care.

 With more than four decades of experience in the health sector, Chris brings a wealth of expertise to Te Hau Toka including quality and performance improvement, contract management and national portfolio management, leading sector-wide health system reforms in Otago and Southland, developing new roles and teams, and designing and managing projects and programmes.